Hellenic/wild-trails/README.md

 ## TODO

-- Make the basics playable and excellent
-  - [ ] Better UI for play screen
-  - [ ] On game master view, draw the pointing box and requested starting point, allow putting points only to the bounding box
-  - [ ] On AI point generation, ensure that points are within the bounding box
-- Continue on the future features
-  - [ ] Start tuning the game point generation
+- [ ] Start tuning the game point generation by AI
 - [ ] More rich events for points in addition to proximity check

 ## Getting Started